Future of cloud-scale analytics is promising on Data Lakehouse

 ✓ Not very efficient in unstructured data handling

 ✓ Rigid architecture hampers business agility

 ✓ Higher costs in hiring people to manage outdated systems

 Most of the data these days is stored on Data Lakes due to the challenges of legacy Data Warehouse.
 Data Lakes were developed to consolidate data from all sources of an organization in a single & central location.
 The concept of Data Lakes was introduced when Big Data and Hadoop ecosystems started getting popular and everything was stored in an HDFS lake.
 Technologies like Spark were used to query data stored in Data Lake for analytics.
 Data Lakes can process all types of data – including structured and unstructured data that is today important for business use cases supported by machine learning and advanced analytics.
-However, Data Lakes offer poor reporting and BI support to enterprises and is very complex to setup and needs skilled data engineers to experience its full potential.
+However, Data Lakes offer poor reporting, cloud-scale analytics, and BI support to enterprises and is very complex to setup and needs skilled data engineers to experience its full potential.

 Here are some of the benefits and challenges of the Data Lake solution:

 Benefits of Data Lake Solution

 ✓ Ability to store data in any type of format

 ✓ Storing data is easier without any pre-defined schema unlike data warehouse